There are many ways to champion health.

 Many of our colleagues live and work in the same communities and neighborhoods as our patients.
 We want the same things that our patients want: healthier communities that lead to healthier tomorrows.

-We regularly find ourselves caring for those affected by large-scale disasters.
+HCA Healthcare and our Enterprise Emergency Operations Center (EEOC) stand ready to respond to any crisis.
 It is during crises that the best of who we are shines through, as our scale, scope and experience allow us to ensure patient care is uninterrupted, to support our colleagues and to rebuild our communities.

 In 2022 HCA Healthcare will spend over $500M with small, historically underutilized businesses to include minority-owned, women-owned, veteran-owned, veteran disabled-owned and LGBT-owned suppliers.
 By utilizing products and services offered by these suppliers, HCA Healthcare promotes job creation at the local and regional level, which helps create economic stability and improves lives in the communities where our patients and colleagues live and serve.